alex6H/Emergency_medical_vehicle_routes_optimization/README.md

 # Emergency_medical_vehicle_routes_optimization

-Here is the code and final result of my Master's thesis in Information and Communication Technology at the Université Libre de Bruxelles (ULB).
+Here is the code and final result of my Master's thesis in Information and Communication Technology at the Université Libre de Bruxelles (https://www.ulb.be/fr/programme/ma-stic).
 This work got the best results of the promotion in 2019.

 ORIGINAL NAME :
 _"Optimisation d’itinéraires des véhicules médicaux d’urgence à l’aide de données de position.